-There are three models describing ways in which protein-protein (including antibody-antigen) interactions can occur: (1) The 'lock-and-key' model states that there is little conformational change upon binding.
-(2) The 'induced-fit' model suggests that the bound conformation at the interface (of one or both partners) is induced by binding with the interface of the unbound structure(s) having a distinct and different conformation [9, 10].
-This will incur an enthalpic penalty as the conformation of one (or both) structures will have to move away from the energy minimum seen in the unbound conformation.
-Thus some of the energy gained from binding is 'wasted' in stressing the conformation of one or both proteins.
-(3) The 'Conformationalselection' model[11] suggests that one, or both, structures are mobile and that structural studies have 'frozen out' a single conformation of the free antibody that happens to be different from that present in the complex.
+There are three models describing the ways in which protein-protein (including antibody-antigen) interactions can occur.
+First, the 'lock-and-key' model states that there is little conformational change upon binding.
+Second, the 'induced-fit' model suggests that the bound conformation at the interface (of one or both partners) is induced by binding with the interface of the unbound structure(s) having a distinct and different conformation from the unbound form[9, 10].
+This will incur an enthalpic penalty, as the conformation of one (or both) structures will have to move away from the energy minimum seen in the unbound conformation.
+Thus, some of the energy gained from binding is 'wasted' in stressing the conformation of one or both proteins.
+The third model, 'Conformational-selection', [11] suggests that one, or both, structures are mobile and that structural studies have 'frozen out' a single conformation of the free antibody that happens to be different from that present in the complex.
 However, this will incur an entropic penalty unless both proteins are able to move in concert in the complex.
 Recent surveys of general protein-protein interactions have suggested combinations of models, including conformational-selection and induced-fit[9].

-In the case of antibodies which undergo a rapid evolutionary process to optimise binding through somatic hypermutation, it would be reasonable to expect that germline antibodies (which need to bind a range of antigens without a need for high affinity), may fit the induced-fit or conformationalselection models, with affinity maturation leading to higher affinity through a lock-and-key interaction.
+In the case of antibodies which undergo a rapid evolutionary process to optimize binding through somatic hypermutation, it would be reasonable to expect that germline antibodies (which need to bind a range of antigens without a need for high affinity), may fit the induced-fit or conformational-selection models, with affinity maturation leading to higher affinity through a lock-and-key interaction.
 Indeed, this has been supported by observations of multiple pre-existing conformations of the same antibody primarily in germline antibodies[12], but less frequently in mature antibodies[13].

 To aid in developing new computational methods for antibody-antigen complex prediction and for understanding antibody-antigen interactions, we built a database, AbAgDb (built upon AbDb[14]), that includes both unbound and bound conformers for each antibody.
 The current version contains 177 groups of antibody structures with those in the same group having the same sequence and at least one unbound and one bound conformation.
-We examined CDR loop flexibility by analysing conformational change between unbound and bound conformer pairs for each CDR.
-We also analysed their binding mode by comparing bound conformations against the unbound CDR conformational space represented by canonical structures.
-CDR canonical structure clusters were derived by employing a similar approach to previous studies[7, 8], but using only unbound structures and used 1,091 CDRs from quality-filtered unbound antibodies obtained from AbDb.
+We then analyzed conformational change between unbound and bound conformer pairs for each CDR.
+We also analyzed their binding mode by comparing bound conformations against the unbound CDR conformational space represented by canonical structures.
+CDR canonical structure clusters were derived by employing a similar approach to previous studies[7, 8], but using 1,091 CDRs from only quality-filtered unbound antibodies obtained from AbDb.

-2 Materials and Methods
+Materials and Methods

-Because there may be multiple structures of the same antibody (both free and with the same or different antigens) we define the term 'antibody' to mean an antibody with a distinct sequence present in any such set, while we define the term 'entry' to refer to each individual structure present in AbDb for each antibody.
+Because there may be multiple structures of the same antibody (both free and with the same or different antigens), we define the term 'antibody' to mean an antibody with a distinct sequence present in any such set, while we define the term 'entry' to refer to each individual structure present in AbDb for each antibody.

-2.1 Antibodies with both unbound and bound conformations
+Antibodies with both unbound and bound conformations